guyellis/learning-node/README.md

 Use one of these methods if you want to follow along during a presentation/workshop:

+* Online at GitHub, this is probably where you are now.
+  * Advantages: Don't need to download anything.
 * Download the modules (and this file) as a zip file from GitHub and unzip it locally.
   * Advantages: No `git` knowledge or `git` software required.
 * Clone the repo locally